libriscv/libriscv/README.md

 Run [D00M 1 in libriscv](/examples/doom) and see for yourself.
 It should use around 8% CPU at 60 fps.

-Benchmark between [libriscv binary translation and LuaJIT](https://gist.github.com/fwsGonzo/9132f0ef7d3f009baa5b222eedf392da).
+Benchmark between [binary translated libriscv vs LuaJIT](https://gist.github.com/fwsGonzo/9132f0ef7d3f009baa5b222eedf392da), and also [interpreted libriscv vs LuaJIT](https://gist.github.com/fwsGonzo/1af5b2a9b4f38c1f3d3074d78acdf609).
 Most benchmarks are hand-picked for the purposes of game engine scripting, but there are still some classic benchmarks.

 <details>
   <summary>Register vs stack machines (interpreted)</summary>